Goals and objectives

 - To emphasize the important and central roles of veterinarians in the advancement of animal and human health and the preservation of humane animal care.

-There are three phases of study in the DVM program.
-150 total credits are required to graduate.
+Our DVM program involves three phases of study, with 150 total credits required to graduate.

 Phase I (first-year) is designed to build a foundation in the basic sciences.
 Students also begin the four-semester experiential course in Supervised Patient Care and Clinical Skills in the newly built Clinical Techniques Laboratory.

 Phase II (second-year) builds on the foundations acquired in Phase 1, while introducing students to the complexities of treating and diagnosing common and unique aliments found in all species in veterinary medicine.
 Students explore all organ systems and their functions in Phases I and II.

 Phase III occupies the third and fourth years of the curriculum (Semesters 5-9), and consists of advanced core and elective courses and clinical clerkships.
 Students begin their clinical rotations in our Small and Large Animal Hospitals the summer after completing Phase II.

 Externships are completely optional and not required for a student to graduate.
 However, these experiences provide great opportunities for students to gain insight into working in private practices, specialty clinics and various locations.

 The Council on Education of the American Veterinary Medical Association accredits Doctor of Veterinary Medicine (DVM) or equivalent educational programs at colleges or schools of Veterinary Medicine.

 The North American Veterinary Licensing Examination (NAVLE) is required for licensure to practice veterinary medicine in North America.